Obituary: Elwood Grant Olenslager

 Elwood is preceded in death by his parents, his wife Fern Olenslager, a son Grant Olenslager, two brothers Alvin Olsen Olenslager Jr. (died as a young child) and Holt Olenslager and a half-sister Renee Olenslager.

-A viewing will be held from 10 to 11 a.m. on June 2, 2020 at Hansen Mortuary in Rupert.
-A graveside service will follow at 11:30 a.m. at the Rupert Cemetery.
+A graveside service will be held at 11:30 a.m.
+Tuesday, June 2, 2020 at the Rupert Cemetery.
 Funeral arrangements are under the direction of Joel Heward Hansen Mortuary.

 Obituaries Newsletter